Calf Rearing Systems

 The choice of calf milk replacer will depend to some extent on the system used to feed the calves.
 Over the years a wide range of calf feeding systems have come and gone.
 Traditionally calves have been fed milk twice a day simply because it has fitted in with the twice daily routine of milking cows.

-The majority of farmers are rapidly moving to either feeding milk Once a Day or to feeding milk through an automatic computerised calf feeding machine.
+The majority of farmers feed milk twice a day or through an automatic computerised calf feeding machine.
 There has been growing concern over feeding pooled whole cows milk to replacement heifer calves for a variety of reasons.
 RIchard Webster Nutrition recommends using a high quality calf milk replacer in preference to pooled milk.
-Once the move has been made to feeding a calf milk powder rather than whole milk it is difficult to make a case for feeding milk twice a day.

 There has also been a move away from bucket feeding systems to teat feeding.
 Teat feeding should be used if at all possible to make use of the oesophageal groove reflex where milk bypasses the reticulorumen directly to the abomasum.